MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

 **max server memory** determines the upper memory limit that the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] will use for the buffer pool and other caches.
 The default value is 2,147,483,647 megabytes (MB) and the calculated recommended values will align with the memory configuration guidelines in [Server Memory Configuration Options](../../database-engine/configure-windows/server-memory-server-configuration-options.md#setting-the-memory-options-manually) for a standalone [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance, based on the existing system memory.
 For more information on the effects of **max server memory**, see the [Memory Management Architecture Guide](../../relational-databases/memory-management-architecture-guide.md#effects-of-min-and-max-server-memory).

+If this page is skipped during setup, the default **max server memory** value used is the [!INCLUDE[ssde_md](../../includes/ssde_md.md)] default value (2,147,483,647 megabytes).
 You can manually configure these settings on this page once you've chosen the **Recommended** radio button, and you can modify these setting after installation.
 For more information, see [Server Memory Configuration Options](../../database-engine/configure-windows/server-memory-server-configuration-options.md).

 ### UIElement list

-**Default**: This radio button is selected by default and sets the **min server memory** and **max server memory** settings to its default values.
+**Default**: This radio button is selected by default and sets the **min server memory** and **max server memory** settings to the [!INCLUDE[ssde_md](../../includes/ssde_md.md)] default values.

-**Recommended**: This radio button must be selected to accept the calculated values or to change the calculated values to user configured values.
+**Recommended**: This radio button must be selected to accept the calculated recommended values or to change the calculated values to user configured values.

-**Min Server Memory (MB)**: If changing from the calculated value to a user configured value, enter the value for **min server memory**.
+**Min Server Memory (MB)**: If changing from the calculated recommended value to a user configured value, enter the value for **min server memory**.

-**Max Server Memory (MB)**: If changing from the calculated value to a user configured value, enter the value for **max server memory**.
+**Max Server Memory (MB)**: If changing from the calculated recommended value to a user configured value, enter the value for **max server memory**.

-**Click here to accept the recommended memory configurations for the SQL Server Database Engine**: Select this check box to accept the calculated memory configurations on this server.
+**Click here to accept the recommended memory configurations for the SQL Server Database Engine**: Select this check box to accept the calculated recommended memory configurations on this server.
 If the **Recommended** radio button was selected, setup cannot continue without this check box being selected.

 ::: moniker-end